Guidance & Parameters for the NYS Next Generation Roadmap Spotlight

 Request for Articles: NYS Next Generation Roadmap Spotlight

-NYSED Office of Curriculum and Instruction
+NYSED Office of Standards and Instruction

-In an effort to gauge our progress as we journey through the NYS Next Generation Learning Standards Roadmap, NYSED’s Office of Curriculum and Instruction will spotlight individual district/BOCES’ action steps taken towards implementing the Next Generation Learning Standards.
+In an effort to gauge our progress as we journey through the NYS Next Generation Learning Standards Roadmap, NYSED’s Office of Standards and Instruction will spotlight individual district/BOCES’ action steps taken towards implementing the Next Generation Learning Standards.
 The NYS Next Generation Roadmap Spotlight will be shared via email and on our website to encourage district-to-district support and collaboration across New York State, enabling educators and administrators to benefit from the collective knowledge and experience of colleagues.

 Articles must be written by current NYS educators, administrators, and/or educational leaders in NYS P-12 schools, districts, or BOCES.
 With Superintendent's approval, educators are encouraged to submit an article which summarizes and highlights their district's implementation work.